-Now, Bartkira: The Animated Trailer, which debuted this afternoon, takes it one step further, with over thirty animators collaborating on a shot-by-shot remake of Akira’s original Japanese theatrical trailer.
-It’s an impressive amount of labor for something that none of the artists involved can claim ownership to or directly profit from.
+Now, Bartkira: The Animated Trailer, which debuted this afternoon, takes it one step further, with over thirty animators collaborating on a crowdsourced shot-by-shot remake of Akira’s original Japanese theatrical trailer.
+It’s an impressive amount of labor for something to which none of the artists involved can claim legal ownership to or directly profit from.
 For reference, here’s the trailer they’re parodying:

 The concept for making the trailer was pitched by artist Kate Sullivan, who was also responsible for co-ordinating last year’s Sailor Moon fan-produced episode Moon Animate Make-Up!
 You can read Cartoon Brew’s interview with Sullivan about that earlier project.
 The “story” of the Bartkira trailer is that it was a proposed collaboration between Fox and Toho from the early-1990s that has recently resurfaced on a long-lost VHS:

 In the days of old, deep in the dredges of the “Do the Bartman” VHS, there was a trailer.
 In partnership with Chicken Tonight, Butterfinger, and CC Lemon, the early 90s execs of Fox and Toho made an animated short.
 An attempt to appeal to American consumers without having to spend a lot of money.
 Until a changing of the guard decided the kids needed more Poochie and it was lost…until today.

 Here’s a breakdown by production company Real Good Liars of how the trailer’s typography and opening shot were made: